pnkskff/Cool-Sites/README.md

 III.
 NOTE:

-  1. The Goal of this Repo is to have an public online copy of cool websites that can assist people with whatever their interests/necessities are.
+  1. The Goal of this Repo is to have a public online copy of cool websites that can assist people with whatever their interests/necessities are.

   2. Please, if you know of other cool websites, Fork/Document/Push, let's build this Repo together!